Air Reserve Technician Program: Background

-It is this dual military and civil service status that differentiates ARTs from their full-time counterparts in the Navy Reserve and Marine Corps Reserve, especially those in their services' respective military aviation organizations, the Naval Air Reserve and the Marine Air Reserve, who perform functionally similar roles with similar flying units.
+It is this dual military and civil service status that differentiates ARTs from their full-time counterparts in the Navy Reserve and Marine Corps Reserve, especially those in their services' respective military aviation organizations, the Naval Air Reserve and the Marine Air Reserve, who perform functionally similar roles with similar flying units that are typically "combat coded" for a combat flying mission.

 Training and Administration of the Reserve (TAR) personnel (known as from Full Time Support (FTS) personnel 2005 to 2021) in the Navy, and Active Reserve (AR) personnel in the Marine Corps, while technically members of their respective Reserve Components, are actually full-time active duty career personnel assigned to the Reserve Components of their respective services.
-In this sense, they are very similar to the Active Guard and Reserve (AGR) Air Force personnel also assigned to AFRC and ANG units, although the Navy Reserve and Marine Corps personnel operate in a continuous active duty track with associated permanent change of station (PCS) reassignments similar to, but somewhat distinctive from, their Regular Navy and Regular Marine Corps counterparts.
+In this sense, they are very similar to the Active Guard and Reserve (AGR) Air Force personnel also assigned to AFRC and ANG units, although the Navy Reserve TAR and Marine Corps AR personnel operate in a continuous active duty track with associated permanent change of station (PCS) reassignments similar to, but somewhat distinctive from, their Regular Navy and Regular Marine Corps counterparts.

-NOTE: The U.S. Army also has an Army Reserve Technician program similar to the USAF ART program, as well as AGRs, in both the Army Reserve and the Army National Guard, with many assigned to Army Aviation units.
+NOTE: The U.S. Army also has a Military Technician (MILTECH) program nearly identical to the USAF ART program, as well as AGRs, in both the Army Reserve and the Army National Guard, with many assigned to Army Aviation units.
+Just as ARTs are DAFCs with a mandatory dual status in uniform full-time, MILTECHs are Department of the Army Civilians (DAC) with a mandatory full-time status in uniform.

 NOTE: While it has a traditional "part time" Coast Guard Reserve, the U.S. Coast Guard has no "full time" reserve programs analogous to ART or AGR.
+Management of Coast Guard Reserve personnel is managed by active duty Regular Coast Guard personnel.

 NOTE: As of June 2022, there is no designated Reserve Component for the U.S. Space Force.
 Air Force Reserve Command and Air National Guard space operations and space support units remain U.S. Air Force organizations within the Air Reserve Component.